naturally-intelligent/arcade-game-launcher/README.md

 │   │   └── config.ini

 ## How to navigate

 Navigate using keyboard or gamepad using the usual keys used for navigation (arrows keys, enter).

-`alt+enter` to toggle fullscreen
+`Alt+Enter` to toggle fullscreen

 ## Limitations

-Right now, the launcher supports windows and linux.
-Mac shouldn't be complicated, we just need to detect the correct extensions or file types.
+Right now, the launcher only supports Windows and Linux.

-All games or shortcuts must be placed inside the project subdirectory.

-## Development

-For development, you can use the **games** folder present in the project using the same configuration as explained above.

 ## Launcher Config